 A History Leading to Water Filled Dams

 Early in history, dams were inspired by beavers as people used wood pilings laid intricately in order to divert water.
-Until the early 20th century, cofferdams – temporary enclosures in or around a body of water – were built by filling containers (bags, tubes, etc.) primarily with sand, earth, concrete and/or rock and then positioning the containers to form a barrier.
-However, these (mostly effective) cofferdams were extremely labor-intensive, cumbersome, and non-reusable.
+Until the early 20th century, cofferdams – temporary enclosures in or around a body of water – were built by filling containers (bags, tubes, etc.) primarily with sand, concrete and/or rock and then positioning the containers to form a barrier.
+However, these cofferdams were extremely labor-intensive, cumbersome, and not a reusable form of barrier.
 Though the dam has been around since before the time of the pharaohs, there’s been constant improvements in the materials and efficacy of the materials, which leads us to present day inflatable, reusable, portable cofferdams.
-These water filled dams offer an updated approach, with increased effectiveness, less required laborers, and lower cost.
+These water-filled dams offer an updated approach, with increased effectiveness, less required laborers, and lower cost.

 (The start of a cofferdam in the mid-20s)

-Dam-It Dams, Inc. and other modern water filled dam manufacturers now use on-site water to fill dual inner tubes that cause the water filled dam’s chambers to slowly and evenly inflate, forming a strong and stable cylindrical tube.
+Dam-It Dams, Inc. now uses on-site water to fill dual inner tubes that cause the water filled dam’s chambers to slowly and evenly inflate, forming a strong and stable cylindrical tube.
 As the inner tubes continue to fill, and the water pressure builds, the dam unrolls in a controlled manner to create the cofferdam.
 The updated and efficient process provided by a water filled dam allows workers to perform their otherwise “in-water” tasks in a safer dry environment by temporarily pumping or barricading the water from the site elsewhere and permitting work to be done below the waterline.

 (A fully inflated cofferdam filled with on-site water)

 There are many advantages to using water filled dams:

 - Fill material (i.e., water) is readily available on site in nearly unlimited quantities

 - Water filled dams are easily and quickly filled with even distribution